 Dear reader, the YouTube videos will start in the segment of interest.
 The only way to control the video is through the "Play" and "Stop" buttons that we have provided.
 The recommended way of visualizing the demos is to pay attention to the target singer's lip movements and then to listen to the estimated samples.
+Note: Please be aware that, sometimes, the perceivable differences in the singing voice estimates across different models are subtle.
+We strongly recommend the use of headphones while listening to them.
+We also would like to draw attention to the spectrograms for visual cues that might better help perceive these differences.

 Real World Examples